dario-vega/demo-tv-streaming-app/README.md

 ENV NOSQL_PORT 8080
 ````

-## Deployment on a external host connected to NoSQL KVLITE docker container
+## Deployment on a external host connected to KVLite runnning in a container

 1. Start up KVLite in a container